gvwilson/sensibleadventures/maddy-roo/old.md

 We must hurry."

 "Wait!"
-Maddy bent down and whistled softly.
+Maddy bent down and gave a quiet whistle.
-When nothing happened she whistled again more loudly.
+When nothing happened she whistled again.

 The hatch in the wall slid open.
 The little cleaning bot rolled partway out,